billhikmah/CoffeeShop-Frontend-HTML-CSS/README.md

 <h2>Related Documentation</h2>

 1. Server (Backend)<br>
     Server documentation can be accessed via [Postman](https://documenter.getpostman.com/view/20723287/UyrEguSx).
-The backend has been deployed to Heroku and the assets have been uploaded to the cloud in the cloudinary.
+The backend has been deployed to [Heroku](https://www.heroku.com) and the assets have been uploaded to [Cloudinary]().

 2. Client (Frontend)<br>
-    The client side has been documented with React.js framework and deployed on [Netlify](https://starbills.netlify.app/).
+    The client side has been documented with React.js framework and deployed on [Netlify](ttps://www.cloudinary.com).